mitmedialab/2021-MIT-IAP-Computational-Law-Course/README.md

 ## Course Live Sessions

-During the course, we will hear from a different subject-matter experts in computational law and practice.
+Each week during the course, we will hear from a different subject-matter experts in computational law and practice.
 In the coming weeks, we will continue updating this page with more information about each speaker and materials from their lectures.

 Please reserve an hour the week before each class to review class materials in advance of the class discussions that week.
 Class projects are optional and will include additional time outside of class.
 Class topics may change.